 Reciprocating compressors are inspected in line with the reciprocating engine programme to ensure efficient use of resources and avoidance of staggered inspection down time.
 Performance analysis of the gas compressors is also undertaken on a quarterly basis to monitor the ongoing performance efficiency.
-The maintenance and inspection activity is shown below.
+The maintenance and inspection activities are shown below.

-Table 54: Reciprocating compressor maintenance and inspection activities
+Table 53: Reciprocating compressor maintenance and inspection activities